 We aim to teach the next generation the value of innovation and protecting IP and encourage a more inclusive talent pipeline.
 To that end, CI2 is helping the USPTO establish paid internships to provide hands-on training to community college and university students.

 These interns will learn about the USPTO’s role in protecting IP.
 The interns will also learn about the USPTO’s work in granting patents and trademarks, as well as other work to foster innovation.
-Our first group of interns is due to join the USPTO in early 2023.

 The USPTO receives approximately 40,000 patent applications annually that name at least one inventor who is a first-time application filer.
 For some first-time filers, speeding up the process of securing a patent could accelerate their ability to receive a return on their investment—by starting companies, securing capital, and creating jobs.